 PROBLEM: Counties are facing continuing funding challenges regarding the new regional mental health and disability services (MH/DS) system.
-All regions will be fully functional on July 1, 2014.
-It remains to be seen whether the state has adequately funded the regions in order for the service system to maintain current services, let alone provide expanded services and services to additional populations as envisioned by redesign.
-In addition, there are two expense issues that need to be resolved: the split employment of the mental health advocates between the counties/regions and the judicial branch, which is inefficient and wastes tax dollars, and the funding of evaluations of competence to stand trial, which is not clearly a county or region responsibility.
-Finally, the requirement that the DHS director approve the regions' budgets or any budget amendments encroaches on home rule and will unnecessarily slow down a region's ability to make the decisions necessary to meet the needs of its citizens with disabilities.
+As the regions went fully functional on July 1, 2014, it remains to be seen whether the state has adequately funded the regions in order for the service system to maintain current services, let alone provide expanded services and services to additional populations as envisioned by redesign.
+In addition, the issue of the split employment of the mental health advocates between the counties/regions and the judicial branch still needs to be resolved.
+Finally, the requirement that the Department of Human Services (DHS) director approve the regions' budgets or any budget amendments encroaches on home rule and will unnecessarily slow down a region's ability to make the decisions necessary to meet the needs of its citizens with disabilities.